AuroraEditor/Extension-JSSupport/README.md

 This doesn't seem like much, but it's a good start to support JavaScript in Aurora Editor.

 If you have any questions, feel free to ask. [@0xWDG](https://discordapp.com/users/918438083861573692) at Discord.

+---

+# License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.